8e7an/dotvim/NOTES.md

 `H` Move cursor to the top of the screen.

+`yH` Yank from the first visible line to the cursor line (inclusive).

 `M` Move cursor to the middle of the screen.

 `L` Move cursor to the bottom of the screen.

+`yL` Yank from the cursor line to the last visible line.

 `{` Move cursor to the start of previous paragraph